FWMSH/Constellation/control_server/README.md

 The following keywords are optional:

 * `gallery_name`: The name of the physical space this control server corresponds to, such as "The Smith Dinosaur Hall."
+* `reboot_time`: A time (e.g., "3 AM", "23:59") at which the server will be automatically restarted every day.
+This helps prevent memory leaks and long-term instability, but is not strictly necessary.

 ##### Scheduling exhibit startup and shutdown